-COMPANY % women in leadership - absolute count % women on the board % women in committees Female chair of Board Female CEO TGS-Nopec Geophysical 36 43 0 67 8 8
+COMPANY % women in leadership - absolute count° % women on the board % women in executive level % women in committees Female chair of Board Female CEO TGS-Nopec Geophysical 36 43 0 67 × 8

-23 For easier visualisation, the GDI scores are displayed with two digits (from 0.00 to 2.00).
+$^{^{23}}$ For easier visualisation, the GDI scores are displayed with two digits (from 0.00 to 2.00).
 Companies that may appear to have the same GDI score may actually show differences when all digits are taken into account.